tku-iarc/hiwin_2022_beads_task/README.md

-# beads task in hiwin competition
+## Beads Task in HIWIN Competition